 Sipping a cup of orange pekoe, gazing out the floor-to-ceiling windows of our Yorkville Airbnb condo, I was eager to join the masses below.
-Reflecting on happy memories from years past when I lived in the neighborhood, I watched the usual suspects pass by… individuals decked out head-to-toe in designer fashion walking their equally coiffed fur companions, business executives slipping into Uber XLs with a phone already glued to their ear, patrons enjoying their ritualistic alfresco breakfast at the espresso bar, and construction workers weaving cement trucks through the bevy of Rolls-Royces, Ferraris, and Lamborghinis.
+Reflecting on happy memories from years past when I lived in the neighborhood, I watched the usual suspects pass by… individuals decked out in designer fashion walking their equally coiffed fur companions, business executives slipping into Uber XLs with a phone already glued to their ear, patrons enjoying their ritualistic alfresco breakfast at the espresso bar, and construction workers weaving cement trucks through a bevy of Rolls-Royces, Ferraris, and Lamborghinis.

 As for myself, I needed time to get acquainted with my options.
 The majority of vegan items seemed to reside in the frozen goods, produce, or pastry departments.
-While their selection of baked goods looked tempting, I thought sitting down to a cookie-dough tart, slice of fudge cake, or Nanaimo bar would set a bad precedent.
+While their selection of baked goods looked tempting, I thought sitting down to a cookie-dough tart, a slice of fudge cake or Nanaimo bar would set a bad precedent.
 However, I did start to formulate an argument as to why eating espresso cheesecake at nine in the morning would be entirely acceptable.

 Truly craving something savory, I moved onto other options.
 Sadly, the fresh breakfast items available for plant-based individuals were slim to none.
 There were a few soups to choose from, including creamy coconut carrot, Mediterranean lentil, and golden cauliflower.
 The salad selections were also impressive, with unique dishes such as tofu korma, peanut soba, and tempeh buddha catching my eye.